An00nymushun/End-to-end-Discord-Encryption/README.md

 Discord message encryption plugin, it gives end-to-end client side encryption for your messages and files with automatic key exchange, works without BetterDiscord

 Install it as a [userscript](https://gitlab.com/An0/SimpleDiscordCrypt/raw/master/SimpleDiscordCrypt.user.js) or include the js file somehow else
 If you have Discord installed, use the [installer](https://gitlab.com/An0/SimpleDiscordCrypt/raw/master/SimpleDiscordCryptInstaller.ps1) (Alt+click to download, right click on the downloaded file and Run with PowerShell)

 Right click on the lock icon to open the menu

 If you would like to download an encrypted image, middle click on the image or on "Open original"

+You can toggle the encryption with the lock icon, but you can also use the :ENC: or ENC prefix at the start of your message to force the encryption<br>
+To send non encrypted messages in a channel where encryption is turned on, use the NOENC prefix

 ECDH P-521 is used for the key exchange and AES256-CBC for the messages offering the equivalent security of 256-bits

 I hope this is actually simple as the name suggests

 Here is a link to the original [DiscordCrypt](https://gitlab.com/leogx9r/DiscordCrypt) for BetterDiscord users

-If you have any questions come to my [Discord server](https://discord.gg/pbQVQEs) If you want a server blacklisted or you would like users to not use embeds, do tell
+If you have any questions come to my [Discord server](https://discord.gg/pbQVQEs)
+If you want a server blacklisted or you would like users to not use embeds, do tell

 𝘚𝘪𝘮𝘱𝘭𝘦𝘋𝘪𝘴𝘤𝘰𝘳𝘥𝘊𝘳𝘺𝘱𝘵